-PERMITS TO LEAVE CAMPUS/PARENT/GUARDIAN REQUEST TO PICK UP
+PERMITS TO LEAVE CAMPUS/parent(s)/guardian(s) REQUEST TO PICK UP

-Students leaving campus prior to the end of their regular school day must have a parent/guardian call the front office BEFORE being picked up and signed out in person with the front office - an email is not sufficient for verification.
-Any student, who leaves the campus without being properly signed out, will be marked truant
+Students leaving campus before the end of their regular school day must have a parent(s)/guardian(s) email lmorgan@pgusd.org, provide a note from the parent(s)/guardian(s) or call 646-6535 BEFORE being picked up and before the student signing out in person with the Administrative Assistant.
+Any student, who leaves the campus without being properly signed out, will be marked as a cut.